redhat-cip/dci-doc/agent.rst

 Hardware
 ^^^^^^^^

-OpenStack can deployed either on dedicated bare-metal nodes or on an existing hypervisor as a Virtual Platform.
+OpenStack can be deployed either on dedicated bare-metal nodes or on an existing hypervisor as a Virtual Platform.

 Bare-metal: The minimal configuration for OSP is 4 servers.